oliverphilcox/RascalC/docs/usage/main-code.rst

 - (*nofznorm2*): Total number of galaxies in the second set of tracer particles.
 - ``-cor12`` (*corname12*): Input cross correlation function file between the two sets of random particles, as created by :ref:`full-correlations`.
 - ``-cor2`` (*corname2*): Input autocorrelation function for the second set of particles, either user-defined or created by :ref:`full-correlations`.
-- ``-norm2`` (*nofznorm2*): Sum of all galaxy weights in the second set of tracer particles.
+- ``-norm2`` (*nofznorm2*): Number of galaxies in the second set of tracer particles.
 This is used to rescale the random particle covariances.
 - ``-jackknife12`` (*jk_weight_file12*): Location of the ``jackknife_weights_n{N}_m{M}_j{J}_12.dat`` file containing the jackknife weights for each bin for the combination of random particle sets 1 and 2 (:math:`w_{aA}^{12}`), as created by the :file:`jackknife_weights` scripts.
 - ``-jackknife2`` (*jk_weight_file2*): Location of the ``jackknife_weights_n{N}_m{M}_j{J}_22.dat`` file containing the jackknife weights for each bin for the second set of random particles (:math:`w_{aA}^{22}`), as created by the :file:`jackknife_weights` scripts.
 - ``-RRbin12`` (*RR_bin_file12*): Location of the ``binned_pair_counts_n{N}_m{M}_j{J}_12.dat`` ASCII file containing the summed jackknife pair counts in each bin for the combination of random particle sets 1 and 2 (:math:`RR_{aA}^{12}`), created by the :file:`jackknife_weights` scripts.